3 Mistakes to Avoid When Setting Up a 401k Plan

 By now, you probably realize that a retirement plan does come with a significant amount of administrative burden.
 Still, like most things, this burden can be managed electronically with tech.
 Automation can make tracking the plan much easier.
 It is important to understand, however, the different elements of technology that need to be involved.

-Because ERISA governs your retirement plan, any mistakes with properly funding an employee’s retirement plan must be disclosed to the government and to the employee, which no one wants to do.
-And since many of these mistakes are simple clerical errors in the tracking of eligibility, using technology to do this work for you is a must-have!
+Because ERISA governs your retirement plan, any mistakes with properly funding an employee’s retirement plan must be disclosed to the government AND to the employee, which no one wants to do.
+Most of these errors are simple clerical mistakes, like missing an employee’s enrollment date or miscalculating contributions.

 Mistake #3: Waiting to Fund the Plan

-Instead, we recommend keeping things simple and contributing the January 1st deduction on January 1st and the January 31st deduction on January 31st.
-The benefit to this, other than avoiding compliance issues, is that you can close out all tasks related to those payrolls at the same time you are closing out the payrolls.
-No need to let those tasks linger into the future and run the risk of it getting forgotten!
-And like we mentioned earlier, with the automation that is available between a record keeper and payroll system, this process should be as simple as a few clicks of a mouse.
+The benefit to this (other than avoiding compliance issues) is that you can close out all tasks related to those payrolls at the same time you are closing out the payrolls.
+No need to let those tasks linger into the future and run the risk of being forgotten!
+As we mentioned earlier, with the automation that is available between a record keeper and payroll system, this process should be as simple as a few clicks of a mouse.

-Hopefully, this article has shed light on the different areas to pay special attention to when rolling out a retirement plan.
 Retirement plans can be a huge benefit that employees find valuable.
-Matter of fact, according to one SHRM survey, almost 90% of employees thought retirement benefits are either Important or very important to their overall job satisfaction!
+Matter of fact, according to one SHRM survey, almost 90% of employees thought retirement benefits were either Important or very important to their overall job satisfaction!
 Can you think of many things that 90% of your employees would agree on?
 Me neither!

 If you are considering offering this benefit (or if you already have a plan in place), take a minute to talk with your payroll and human resources team to see if they understand your plan.
 Ask them how they are tracking the rules of the plan and investigate the timeline for when your plan is funded.